-Prospective information - Fiscal Year 2022:
+Status - Fiscal Year 2022:

 The Town hired a new Treasurer during Fiscal Year 2022.
 The Treasurer has performed monthly cash reconciliations to the accounting department's records.
 The individual bank statement reconciliations include all necessary support documentation.
-The Treasurer and Accounting departments are in the process of adjusting the variance from prior years.
+The Treasurer and Accounting departments adjusted the variance from prior years.

-2. Water Department
+4. Water Department